AlinaPeluso/SCIndex/README.md

 </p>

 The index varies in the range of $[-2.5,9.7]$ centered on the median.
+Note: The precalculated 2019 SCI index is available in the data file named "sci_2019_W_SCI_index.csv".

 ## Section 3: Spatial distribution of the 2019 US county-level social capital index